Skillz712/Social-Distancing-Jarvis/README.md

 ## Guideline to Run our COCO dataset

-The COCO dataset code is in the 'oficialjarvis_yolov4_training.ipynb' Google Colab Notebook
+The COCO dataset code is in the 'JARVIS_oficial_COCO_Dataset.ipynb' Google Colab Notebook

 1. Download train/validation/test dataset from COCO
 2. Unzip all folders